ozgurkaraaslan/MarioGame/README.md

 # MarioGame

 This project was made as an Object Oriented Programming course project.
+SFML library and object oriented programming techniques are used for the project.

 ## How To Play